ESIP at a Glance

-The Federation of Earth Science Information Partners (ESIP) is an open, networked community that seeds innovation, develops best practices and advances technologies across broad-based, distributed communities of science, data and information technology practitioners.
-Participation in the ESIP Federation is beneficial because it provides an intellectual commons to expose, gather and enhance in-house capabilities in support of an organization’s own mandate.
-In this forum, practitioners work together on interoperability efforts across Earth and environmental science, allowing self-governed and directed groups to emerge around common issues as the need for them arises.
+The Federation of Earth Science Information Partners (ESIP Federation) is an open, networked community that seeds innovation, develops best practices and advances technologies across broad-based, distributed communities of science, data and information technology practitioners.
+The ESIP Federation acts as an intellectual commons to expose, gather and enhance in-house capabilities in support of participating organizations own mandates.
+In this forum, ESIP community members work together on interoperability efforts across Earth and environmental science, allowing self-governed and directed groups to emerge around common issues as the need for them arises.
 These efforts catalyze connections across organizations, people, systems and data allowing for improved interoperability in distributed systems.
 By virtue of working in the larger community, ESIP members experience the network effect, which enables more coordinated cyberinfrastructure across domain-specific communities.
-The ESIP Federation has a 16-year track record of success and growth based on this open, community-based, discipline and agency-neutral approach.
+The ESIP Federation's status as a leading collaboration network has made it the go-to place to forge consensus on emerging data-related topics.

 ESIP at Length